 The policy in which the Council set aside a prudent revenue provision each year to repay historic capital spend also known as the capital financing requirement.
-The current approach which is inline with the Statutory Guidance on Minimum Revenue Provision requires a local authority to calculate in each financial year an amount of MRP that it considers to be prudent.
-The Secretary of State considers that the methods of making prudent provision (set out in Appendix D).
+The current approach which is in line with the Statutory Guidance on Minimum Revenue Provision requires a local authority to calculate in each financial year an amount of MRP that it considers to be prudent (set out in Appendix D).
 However, this does not rule out or otherwise preclude a local authority from using an alternative method should it decide that is more appropriate.

 There is currently a consultation on changes to capital framework - MRP which DLUHC published on the 30th November 2021 running until the 8th February 2022.
-The outcome of which may require the earlier repayment of debt through the revenue account.
 Any impact from this would need to be incorporated in future strategies and the Medium Term Financial Plan (MTFP).